Infineon/Firmware-loader/README.md

 - fw-loader-2.1.0.51-macos.zip
 - fw-loader-2.1.0.51-windows.zip

-Download and unpack the corresponding zip archive on your machine.
+Download the repo and unpack the zip archive for your OS.
 Open a command window in the tool's bin directory, and follow the instructions below.

 On Linux OS, run the udev_rules\install_rules.sh script before the first run of the FW loader.